beyond-sharepoint/beyond-sharepoint.github.io/_posts/2017-10-26-creating-an-email-enabled-list-in-O365-pt-2.md

 Since that time, Microsoft has added a new trigger (currently in preview) that allows emails coming to a Shared Mailbox to initiate a Microsoft Flow.
 Let's take a look at this new trigger and see how it can be used to create a flow that mimics email enabled list functionality.

-Since that time, SharePoint Site Mailboxes have also been deprecated, so this serves as a way to get email enabiled list functionality back into SharePoint Online as a no-code solution.
+Also of note, in Feb '17, SharePoint Site Mailboxes have also been deprecated, so this serves as a way to get email enabiled list functionality back into SharePoint Online.

 Create the Shared Mailbox
 ---